Social Issues in Forest Mgt.

 This is a distance learning module.
 The module materials include guided reading materials and comprehensive reading list, introductory recorded lectures for each unit, and interactive discussion forums.

 Grades C- to C+.
-Coursework (group blogs and individual essay) that demonstrates satisfactory knowledge and understanding of the chosen topics, but shows limited evidence of independent research and critical thinking.
+Coursework (group learning resource and individual essay) that demonstrates satisfactory knowledge and understanding of the chosen topics, but shows limited evidence of independent research and critical thinking.

 Grades B- to B+.
-Coursework (group blogs and individual essay) that demonstrates good knowledge and understanding of the chosen topics, evidence of independent research and critical thinking.
+Coursework (group learning resource and individual essay) that demonstrates good knowledge and understanding of the chosen topics, evidence of independent research and critical thinking.

 Grades A- to A*.
-Coursework (group blogs and individual essay) that demonstrates excellent knowledge and understanding of the chosen topics, evidence of substantial independent research and a high-level of critical thinking.
+Coursework (group learning resource and individual essay) that demonstrates excellent knowledge and understanding of the chosen topics, evidence of substantial independent research and a high-level of critical thinking.

 Demonstrate critical understanding of the changing paradigms and new challenges in forest management and how these relate to diverse – often competing and conflictual – social values attached to forests and trees.